IPsec Client plugin

 .

-User-Specific 128T Configuration
+User-Specific SSR Configuration

 To allow the maximum flexibility on getting the traffic into the plugin's network namespace and getting the traffic out, we rely on the user to configure those means (usually through services and service routes).